JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 </BR>

-But as you can deduce, this kind of attack was not letting out any security warnings, </BR>
-this (I think) because it is not really considered as "hostile" by Adobe's protections, </BR>
-also because I don't know yet if it can really lead to anything...
+However, it must be said that by default I was not getting any  security warning.</BR>

 </BR>

-But still I decide to disable this protection as well and add the files I use for testing to the list of safe files.
+But still I decide to disable this protection as well, and also add the files i use for testing to the list of safe files.

 </BR>